CAR T-Cell Therapy in Israel

 Engineered CAR T-cells (chimeric antigen receptor T-cell) were invented originally by Prof. Zelig Eshhar from the Weizmann Institute of Science, in Rehovot, Israel.
 Many years later, various health facilities in the United States established the use of these CAR T-cells as a treatment for acute lymphoblastic leukemia (ALL).

-In order to found the CAR-T program for ALL in Israel, Dr. Elad Jacoby, Attending Physician at the Pediatric Hematology and Oncology Department and Investigator in Pediatric Cancer Immunotherapy at the Edmond and Lily Safra Children’s Hospital, Sheba Medical Center, trained at the National Cancer Institute in the US.
-His unique and comprehensive high-level training enabled the establishment of CAR-T therapy in Israel.
+In order to fund the CAR T-cell program for ALL in Israel, Dr. Elad Jacoby, Attending Physician at the Pediatric Hematology and Oncology Department and Investigator in Pediatric Cancer Immunotherapy at the Edmond and Lily Safra Children’s Hospital, Sheba Medical Center, trained at the National Cancer Institute in the US.
+His unique and comprehensive high-level training enabled the establishment of CAR T-cell therapy in Israel.

 While the T-cells are reproducing, the patient receives chemotherapy that suppresses their immune system.
-In effect, this helps the CAR-T cells work more efficiently once they are injected into the patient.
+In effect, this helps CAR T-cells work more efficiently once they are injected into the patient.
 Altogether, this revolutionary treatment for leukemia takes approximately 10 days, and patients are typically hospitalized for at least two weeks for monitoring.
 Learn more about the processes of CAR T-Cell.
 The number of adults who have undergone this therapy CAR T-cell therapy at Sheba:

-What Are the Success Rates of CAR-T therapy?
+What Are the Success Rates of CAR T-Cell Therapy?

-The very first child with leukemia to receive CAR-T treatment in Israel achieved total remission.
-Since 2016, the Pediatric Hemato-Oncology Department at Sheba Medical Center has provided CAR-T cell therapy for 17 cases, and 75% of these showed complete remission.
+The very first child with leukemia to receive CAR T-cell treatment in Israel achieved total remission.
+Since 2016, the Pediatric Hemato-Oncology Department at Sheba Medical Center has provided CAR T-cell therapy for 17 cases, and 75% of these showed complete remission.